-Parameter Value Power difference between any two non- adjacent channels in a 48 MHz contiguous bandwidth block (with commanded power difference removed if channel power is independently adjustable) =< 1 dB Power difference between any two non- adjacent channels in the 54-1002 MHz downstream spectrum (with commanded power difference removed if channel power is independently adjustable) =< 2 dB Power per channel absolute accuracy ±3 dB Table footnote: Remote PHY System spec [R-PHY] contains stability requirement which is much tighter than +-3 dB.
-Note for our working group - In the RPD, a new requirement for stability will be formulated.
-The system pilots are included in the RPD requirements, but these signals are not covered in DRFI or this DRFI Appendix D. Pilot power stability must maintain over time and temperature for a given "configuration" (meaning downstream signal structure, or "line-up", including power distribution in the spectrum and total composite power).
-Stability of pilots (power) when the "line-up" changes also may need to be addressed in the RPD requirements.
-Adi volunteers to write a draft for the RPD power stability requirements.
-Diagnostic carrier suppression (3 modes) Mode 1: One channel suppressed MUST be controlled remotely. >= 50 dB carrier suppression within the Nyquist bandwidth in any one 6 MHz active channel.
-This MUST be accomplished without service impacting discontinuity or detriment to the unsuppressed channels.
-Mode 2: All channels suppressed except one MUST be controlled remotely.
-2) 50 dB carrier suppression within the Nyquist bandwidth in every 6 MHz active channel except one.
+0.10 =< 2 dB ±3 dB Table footnote: Remote PHY System spec [R-PHY] contains stability requirement which is much tighter than +-3 dB.
+1) >= 50 dB carrier suppression within the Nyquist bandwidth in any one 6 MHz active channel.
+2) 50 dB carrier suppression within the Nyquist bandwidth in every 6 MHz or 8 MHz active channel except one.
 The suppression is not required to be glitchless, and the remaining unsuppressed active channel is allowed to operate with increased power such as the total power of the N' active channels combined.
-3) 50 dB carrier suppression within the Nyquist bandwidth in every 6 MHz active channel.
-The power allowed in the 6 MHz suppressed channel(s) by this carrier suppression requirement is combined with the spurious emissions requirements of the remaining (not suppressed) active channels to produce the ultimate test limit for power in the 6 MHz suppressed channel(s).
-Mode 3: All channels suppressed MUST be controlled remotely.
-In all three modes the output return loss of the suppressed channel(s) MUST comply with the Output Return Loss requirements for active channels given in Table D-1 - RF Output Electrical Requirements.
-RF output port muting MUST be controlled remotely. >= 73 dB below the unmuted aggregate power of the RF modulated signal, in every 6 MHz channel from 54 MHz to 1002 MHz.
+3) 50 dB carrier suppression within the Nyquist bandwidth in every 6 MHz or 8 MHz active channel.
+The power allowed in the 6 MHz or 8 MHz suppressed channel(s) by this carrier suppression requirement is combined with the spurious emissions requirements of the remaining (not suppressed) active channels to produce the ultimate test limit for power in the 6 MHz or 8 MHz suppressed channel(s). >= 73 dB below the unmuted aggregate power of the RF modulated signal, in every 6 MHz or 8 MHz channel from 54 MHz to 1002 MHz.
 The specified limit applies with all active channels commanded to the same transmit power level.
-Commanding a reduction in the transmit level of any, or all but one, of the active channels does not change the specified limit for measured muted power in 6 MHz.
-The output return loss of the output port of the muted device MUST comply with the Output Return Loss requirements for inactive channels given in Table D-1 - RF Output Electrical Requirements.
-Channel Power Reference Setting (Maximum required power, i.e., 0 dBc, per channel for N' channels combined onto a single RF port for an N channel RPD): Required power in dBmV per 6 MHz channel · MUST: ≥ 20 dBmV
+Commanding a reduction in the transmit level of any, or all but one, of the active channels does not change the specified limit for measured muted power in 6 MHz or 8 MHz.
+Required power in dBmV per 6 MHz or 8 MHz channel ≥ 20 dBmV